romandariana/adi-kuiper-gen/README.md

 by adding the following line in the config file: NUM_JOBS=[number].
 By default NUM_JOBS has the value returned by '$(nproc)'.

-After the Kuiper is built, you can find the configuration file in '/home/analog/adi-updates' inside the image.
+After the Kuiper is built, you can find the configuration file in '/' (root).

 ## Build Flow